 4. Set up a Checking Account: Many universities offer special offers on Checking Accounts to their students due to tie-ups with particular banks.
 It would definitely be in your best interest to set up a Checking Account as these accounts are not liable to withdrawal fees or fees on fund transfers.
 The only downside to a Checking account is that money that is transferred to such an account will take a longer time for the amount of money to reflect on the bank balance of the given Checking Account.
 But otherwise, saving on withdrawal fees especially will save you a surprising amount of money so the trade-off may be worth it.

 5. Use Credit Cards responsibly: Credit Cards are always a good option if you are completely broke but need to cover some urgent expense.
 With this being said, it is definitely easy to lose control of yourself and end up overusing your credit card only to end up with massive credit card debt.
 This will definitely not be an ideal scenario if you’re a college student who has taken out a Student Loan.
 Therefore, it is definitely important to stress the fact that Credit Cards are not meant to be abused and should be used responsibly, regardless of what anyone else may tell you.
 Use your Credit Card in such a way that you are 100% sure that you will be able to cover the expenses when you receive the Credit Card bill.
 It will require a little bit of planning, budgeting and self-control but don’t worry, we have faith in you.

-Tags: Tips To Manage Your Money Better During College, money management for college students article, money saving tips for college students, money saving plan for students, ways to save money as student, money saving hacks as student, money tips for students
+Tags: Tips To Manage Your Money Better During College, money management for college students article, money-saving tips for college students, money-saving plan for students, ways to save money as a student, money-saving hacks as a student, money tips for students

 Having a tough time covering expenses in college?
 Get money up from Rs 2,500-30,000 here: StuCred App Link